-The Esperanza Community Bike Shop opened its doors to the public on March 8, 2013 with the goal of promoting bicycles as a viable means of transportation and recreation in and around Albuquerque.
-The shop provides bicycle-related educational opportunities in a variety of media including informal and structured programs.
+The Esperanza Community Bike Shop opened its doors to the public on March 8, 2013 with the goal of promoting bicycles as a viable means of transportation, and recreation in and around Albuquerque.
+The shop provides bicycle-related educational opportunities in a variety of mediums including informal and structured programs.

 Esperanza is open to the general public for walk-in repairs.
 Shop patrons are guided through repairs for everything from flat tires to complete bicycle overhauls.
 Over the course of nine months, this has been the greatest forum for the shop to serve the general public.
-From March through October 2013, Esperanza was visited by a total of 1,376 people.
-This includes 736 youth under the age of 18, 497 adults age 18 and above, and 143 visitors who did not disclose their age.
-During this timeframe the shop was open three days per week in the Spring and Fall and four days per week during the summer months.
+From March through October, Esperanza was visited by a total of 1,376 people.
+This includes 736 youth under the age of 18, 497 adults age 18 and above and 143 visitors who did not disclose their age.
+During this time frame the shop was open three days per week in the Spring and Fall and four days per week during the summer months.

 Volunteers serve an important role at Esperanza.
 Currently there are three categories of volunteers.

-- 1. Mechanical volunteers.
-These individuals help complete repairs on bikes that belong to customers and contracted organizations as well as bikes being repaired at Esperanza for distribution through educational programming. - 2.
-Organizational volunteers.
-These individuals help with the constant organizational and part sorting needs at Esperanza. - 3.
-Work-study students.
+There are five mechanical volunteers at Esperanza.
+These individuals help complete repairs on bikes that belong to customers and contracted organizations as well as bikes being repaired at Esperanza for distribution through educational programming.
+Two of the current volunteers at Esperanza are organizational volunteers.
+These individuals help with the constant organizational and part sorting needs at Esperanza.
+The last category of volunteers is Work-study students.
 Esperanza partners with several local schools to provide students with work place experience in exchange for school credit.
 Work-study students enter the program with a variety of skill levels, but all receive formal training as part of the program.
-Increasing participation in the work-study program is an important goal because it provides long-term bicycle education, and once the volunteers are trained, they help Esperanza run more smoothly in its day-to-day operations.
+Increasing participation in the work-study program is an important goal because it provides long term bicycle education and once the volunteers are trained, they help Esperanza run more smoothly in its day to day operations.